EliNygard/FED1-JavaScript1-CA-EliNygard/README.md

 Errors should be handled for the user, such that they are alerted when something goes wrong like an API call.

-A loading indicator should be shown to the user whenever they are waiting for an asynchronous action to finish.
+A loading indicator should be shown to the user whenever they are waiting for an asynchronous action to finish. ✅ (have I put the loader on pages without async code?
+So it is not necessary?)

 There should be no hardcoded product data in your final submission.